Linghao-Jin/canmt-challenges/README.md

 Authors: [Linghao Jin](), [Jacqueline He](https://jacqueline-he.github.io/), [Jonathan May](https://www.isi.edu/directory/jonmay/), [Xuezhe Ma](https://xuezhemax.github.io/)

-This repository contains the code for our EMNLP 2023 paper, ["Challenges in Context-Aware Neural Machine Translation"](https://arxiv.org/abs/2305.13751.pdf).
+This repository contains the code for our EMNLP 2023 paper, ["Challenges in Context-Aware Neural Machine Translation"](https://arxiv.org/pdf/2210.14975.pdf).

+Context-aware neural machine translation, a paradigm that involves leveraging information beyond sentence-level context to resolve inter-sentential discourse dependencies and improve document-level translation quality, has given rise to a number of recent techniques.
+However, despite well-reasoned intuitions, most context-aware translation models yield only modest improvements over sentence-level systems.
+In this work, we investigate and present several core challenges, relating to discourse phenomena, context usage, model architectures, and document-level evaluation, that impede progress within the field.
+To address these problems, we propose a more realistic setting for document-level translation, called paragraph-to-paragraph (Para2Para) translation, and collect a new dataset of Chinese-English novels to promote future research.

 ## Table of Contents